FysicsTeachr/nonadiabatic-python/README.txt

 This code uses my current conda environments py36a100 and qmmm_env.
 (Ask for access or install parmed and the dependencies for pytcpb and terachem)

-This code also requires my pytcpb update src folder uploaded in the current repository.
+This code also requires my pytcpb update src files uploaded in the current repository.
 Do this before use:
- Install pytcpb with Amber the standard way, replace the src/tcpb-cpp/src files with my uploaded ones (src folder), and recompile
+ Install pytcpb with Amber the standard way, and then replace the src/tcpb-cpp/src files with my uploaded ones, and recompile

 Inputs: system.rst7, system.prmtop, system.qmregion.
 All in the rst folder.